 Modification reference Policy or reference in Regulation 19 document Page in Regulation 19 document Reason for modification Modification flooding (Policy CS9: Flooding and Water Management and NPPF).
-Early engagement with the Council's Drainage and Flood Risk Engineer will be required; Development to meet relevant Sustainable Drainage Systems requirements at the time of planning application for the development of the site; The Common Land situated within the site as defined on the Council's Local Development Documents' Proposals Map should be conserved; Retain and enhance where possible public rights of way and accessibility to the parkland.
+Early engagement with the Council's Drainage and Flood Risk Engineer will be required; • Development to meet relevant Sustainable Drainage Systems requirements at the time of planning application for the development of the site; • The Common Land situated within the site as defined on the Council's Local Development Documents' Proposals Map should be conserved; • Retain and enhance where possible public rights of way and accessibility to the parkland.
 Any loss of existing publicly accessible parkland will have to be justified and re-provided on/off site.
 The Council's preference would be for any off-site reprovision to be in the form of physical provision.
-However, if it can be demonstrated that this cannot be achievable, the Council would accept a financial contribution equivalent to what would have been required to provide the facility on site, including the cost of land to provide an alternative facility elsewhere; Historic contaminative uses may have led to soil and groundwater contamination that will need to be considered during any development of the site, dependant on detailed proposals and consultation with the Environmental Health section of the Council and the Environment Agency; Development should take into account the potential of any versatile agricultural land within the site.
-The view of Natural England will be sought regarding this matter; An assessment of potential noise and light pollution impacts of development to determine any measures of mitigation that may be necessary to minimise any potential adverse impacts; The scope of the key requirements that will be relevant to any proposal that is submitted for planning permission will be decided by the Council during pre-application discussions with the
+However, if it can be demonstrated that this cannot be achievable, the Council would accept a financial contribution equivalent to what would have been required to provide the facility on site, including the cost of land to provide an alternative facility elsewhere; • Historic contaminative uses may have led to soil and groundwater contamination that will need to be considered during any development of the site, dependant on detailed proposals and consultation with the Environmental Health section of the Council and the Environment Agency; • Development should take into account the potential of any versatile agricultural land within the site.
+The view of Natural England will be sought regarding this matter; • An assessment of potential noise and light pollution impacts of development to determine any measures of mitigation that may be necessary to minimise any potential adverse impacts; • Any other site specific and other requirements will be determined on a case by case basis depending on the nature of the scheme that would come forward."